 Just to clarify: there is not only no promise of positive coverage, we never guarantee any coverage until we’ve had the experience and completed an assessment.
 If they the hotel or travel company is good at what they do, we will obviously include them in our story, do a photo shoot, and tell our readers and social media followers how wonderful they are, and recommend them when they are looking for travel tips.

 If we don’t think a place is up to scratch, we tell the business, let them know why we won’t be covering them, and in some cases we will provide a detailed report.
 That doesn’t happen often because we do very thorough research first.
-However, when it does, most of the time they are grateful for the honesty, often acknowledging that they knew they had a problem, and welcoming our detailed feedback as it helps them to get back on track.
+However, when it does, most of the time businesses are grateful for the honesty, often acknowledging that they knew they had a problem, and welcoming our detailed feedback as it helps them to get back on track.

 People often ask us why we don’t mention the ‘bad’ places in a story that we perhaps moaned about on Twitter.
-It’s generally a matter of word count and the fact that in places we don’t live in or specialize in, such as Southeast Asian countries, we can really only thoroughly research, experience and write about a handful of hotels, a handful of restaurants, and maybe a few cafes and bars.
+It’s generally a matter of word count and the fact that in places we don’t live in or specialise in, such as Southeast Asian countries, we can really only thoroughly research, experience and write about a handful of hotels, a handful of restaurants, and maybe a few cafes and bars.
 Editors do not want us wasting precious words on a place that we don’t recommend.
 And we have the same policy here on Grantourismo.

 We do occasionally write negative reviews on Grantourismo when we think it’s necessary, such as a review of the holiday rental property we stayed in at Diani Beach in Kenya, where we spent a week.
 We couldn’t leave it out as it was our base for our safari experiences that we widely covered here.
 At the same time, while we found fault with it and knew it wouldn’t be for everyone, we acknowledged that it would suit some travellers.